SymfonyCasts/api-platform3/sfcasts/ep2-security/browser.md

-# JSON Test Assertions & Seeing the Database
+# JSON Test Assertions & Seeding the Database

 Let's make this test real with data and assertions.